U.S. Route 250 in Ohio: Sandusky to Norwalk

 US 250 begins in Sandusky, Ohio at an intersection with US 6 (Cleveland Road).
 It begins carrying the name Sycamore Line, but US 250 leaves this road shortly for Milan Road.
 This part of the route carries much traffic connecting to the Ohio Turnpike, and during the summer, people bound for Cedar Point.
 It is the most heavily developed section of the road, lined with big box stores, a regional shopping mall, an outlet mall, and numerous hotels, indoor waterparks and restaurants.

-US 250 crosses SR 2 as it travels south and eventually crosses the Ohio Turnpike on Interstate 80 (I-80) and I-90.
+US 250 crosses I-90 and SR 2 as it travels south and eventually crosses the Ohio Turnpike on Interstate 80.
 It then picks up SR 13 before passing west of Milan.
 After a short stretch, it enters Norwalk on Milan Avenue.
 It turns onto League Street and travels southwest to Whittlesey Avenue, which becomes Benedict Avenue as the street travels southeast through the center of the city.